vuongducphuong/documentation/content/applications/sales/point_of_sale.rst

 .. tip::
    - It is strongly advised to close your POS session at the end of each day.
-   - To look at all your previous sessions, go to :menuselection:`Point of Sale --> Orders --> Sessions`.
+   - To look at all your previous sessions, go to :menuselection:`Điểm bán hàng --> Orders --> Sessions`.

 .. toctree::